PaddlePaddle/Paddle/doc/design/python_api.md

 ## Layer Functions

 A layer is a Python function.
-When it is invoked, it creates a serise of operators and variables then inserts them into the block.
+When it is invoked, it creates a series of operators and variables then inserts them into the block.
 It is something like the macro in C++.
 It is called 'Layer' because the combination of added operators acts just like what a neural network layer does.

-Here are examples about how to write a date layer and FC layer:
+Here are examples of how to write a data layer and FC layer:

 ### Data Layer